This post may contain affiliate links. Please see our disclosure policy.

 Why Use Ripe Bananas for Muffins?

-Banana muffins are made with ripe bananas which gives the muffins a sweeter flavor than using fresh bananas.
-The riper the fruit, the more the fructose, sucrose, and glucose are increased which makes the fruit sweeter.
+My favorite banana muffins are made with ripe bananas which gives the muffins a sweeter flavor than using fresh bananas.
+The riper the fruit, the more fructose, sucrose, and glucose are increased, which makes the fruit sweeter.

-Another one of my favorite muffins to make is Air Fryer Blueberry Muffins.
+If you’re a fan of muffins, one of my other favorite muffins recipes is Air Fryer Blueberry Muffins.
 So good!

 How to Make Banana Muffins in the Air Fryer